 This type of strap only uses one button on the end of the ‘ukulele so this is a good option for those who already have a pickup installed and don’t want to mess around with another button.
 One end of the strap is like a guitar strap with the slit in leather that slides over the button.
 The other has two strings that tie around the headstock/neck right behind the nut under and in between the strings and tuning pegs.
 Daniel Ho uses one of these occasionally.
 The only problem I foresee with one of these straps is that it puts strain on the ‘ukulele’s neck which could be a problem in the long run.
 I have seen thrifty artists (Byron Yasui) make straps like these out of twine.
 You can also tie a shoelace to one end of a normal guitar strap to adapt it for ‘ukulele.

 The two above styles need strap buttons of some sort to hold to the strap.
 If you have some handy skills and are willing to take a drill to your ‘ukulele you should be able to install them yourself.
 A quick Google search should pull up plenty of instructions.
-Just be sure to drill a pilot hole so you don’t crack the wood when you pull the screw in.
+Just be sure to drill a pilot hole so you don’t crack the wood when you put the screw in.

 Classical-guitar style strap: